OrderIn/fs-applicant-verification/README.md

 ## Question 4 - Patterns

-> _Our e-commerce application has to have multiple different payment option types.
+> _Our e-commerce application has to support different payment options.
 Credit card, debit card and EFT, and perhaps another option later on._

 **_Can you implement a pattern that will assist in deciding which process workflow to invoke based on a payment option type?_**